andyl/BAMRU-Private/notes/devlog.md

 - [ ] provision SSL certs for BAMRU.info

 - [ ] test backups from BAMRU.info to dev machine
+- [ ] test backups from BAMRU.net to BAMRU.info

 - [ ] transfer Linode VMs to a new BAMRU account
 - [ ] transfer BAMRU.info and BAMRU.net to a new BAMRU account

 - [ ] get BAMRU.org cron processes working on dev.bamru.info

+- [ ] test paging on BAMRU.info
+- [ ] add redirect from BAMRU.net to BAMRU.info

 - [ ] delete old BAMRU.net machine
 - [ ] shutdown local backup scripts